 Christmas Eve Traditions

-The 6-hour Feast
+A 6-hour Feast

-In France Christmas Eve is also the pinnacle of the Christmas feasting season.
+In France, Christmas Eve is also the pinnacle of the Christmas feasting season.
 This is the night the French celebrate with a beautifully decorated table, a sumptuous Christmas feast and the very best French wines.
-Known as le réveillon or the “wake-up” dinner, the meal was traditionally enjoyed very late on Christmas Eve after returning from midnight mass at the local church.
+Known as le réveillon or the “wake-up” dinner, the meal was traditionally enjoyed late on Christmas Eve after returning from midnight mass at the local church.
 The festive atmosphere is heightened for many French children by the knowledge that they are finally allowed to open their presents after the family meal.

 Today many families celebrate earlier in the evening to allow plenty of time to enjoy the feast with Catholic families choosing to attend church after dinner.
 It is not uncommon for the French Christmas Eve dinner to include elaborate five or six course menus that can take up to six hours!